UDP in - Ethernet UDP input mailbox

-The Ethernet input mailbox block allows receiving up to 1024 bytes of data via Ethernet using the UDP protocol (in SDK versions prior to 2025.2, the size limit was 32-bit).
-To send up to 1024 bytes of data via Ethernet using the UDP/IP protocol, the Ethernet output mailbox should be used.
+The UDP input mailbox block allows receiving up to 1024 bytes of data via Ethernet using the UDP protocol (in SDK versions prior to 2025.2, the size limit is 8 byte).
+To send data, the UDP output mailbox should be used.

 Simulink block